FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 ## 4.1 Persona

-GEDCOM X provides a specific definition for the term "persona" that is used to refer to an instance of `http://gedcomx.org/v1/Person` that has been identified as extracted information.
+GEDCOM X provides a specific definition for the term "persona" that is used to refer to an instance of `http://gedcomx.org/v1/Person` that has been identified as an extracted conclusion.

 # 5. Extensibility